 To facilitate learning, sometimes it is necessary to program unscored drills and scrimmages in your practice.

-I definitely agree with Mark.
+I definitely agree with Mark (and I’m not the only one).
 When players are judged on outcomes (winning) it is hard for them to be experimental.
 They will want to use what they feel is more proven and fall back on established habits.
+This is why coaches use unscored tactical solutions training exercises.

 I’m thinking along the lines of the bonus point scoring idea.
 Players earn points for executing a skill the way you are teaching them, or for attempting something they are trying to learn.